Due Next Week: (prior to our Skype meeting)

 - The look at the Net as theatrical space, activating the space through coding.
 Code is for them a vehicle for transformation, for undermining the status quo.

 - They were creating glitch art before it was called that.
-Their intent was to find the accidental disturbances of the machine and its language: to subvert the expectations.
+Their intent was to find the accidental disturbances of the machine and its language: to subvert the expectations, and expose its aberrations.

 - Ultimately, they have revealed what lies beneath the surface of the “design” of the Web, reversing the role of code as a visual experience, rather than its functional qualities.